0xSero/partisia-docs/docs/node-operations/price-oracle.md

 ## Price oracle nodes

-Each price oracle consist of 3 nodes, every hour every node in the price oracle performs a price check.
-The node operator is paid a fee for performing this service.
-If 2/3 nodes in the price oracle agree on the price they report the price.
+Each price oracle consist of at least three nodes.
+Every hour each node in the price oracle performs a price check.
+The node operator is paid a reward for performing this service.
+If three nodes in the price oracle agree on the price they report the price.
 In addition to checking and reporting prices a price oracle node also compares its own checks with the reports of the other price oracles.
-If it sees a discrepancy in price or price-id the price oracle node can start a dispute.
-The party found to responsible in a price oracle dispute can have their 5000 MPC slashed.
-Types of malicious behaviour can include reporting incorrect prices or price ids or incorrect dispute claims against other oracles.
+If it sees a discrepancy in price the price oracle node starts a dispute.
+The party found to be responsible in a price oracle dispute will have their 5000 MPC slashed.
+Types of malicious behavior can include reporting incorrect prices or incorrect dispute claims against other oracle nodes.

 ## How to run a price oracle node